 Professor Julie Audet began her five-year term as Vice-Dean, Graduate studies in July 2017.
-Prior to beginning her term, she was the Associate Director, Graduate Studies for the Institute of Biomaterials & Biomedical Engineering (IBBME), where she is also an Associate Professor.
+Prior to beginning her term, she was the Associate Director, Graduate Studies for the Institute of Biomedical Engineering (BME), where she is also a Professor.
 Since 2015, Professor Audet has represented the Faculty of Applied Science and Engineering on the Supervision Guidelines Working Group at the School of Graduate Studies.
 She also served on the Graduate Awards Committee for the Faculty of Medicine from 2012–2017.

 For her work in this area, Professor Audet has been recognized by international organizations such as AABB (formerly known as the American Association of Blood Banks) and the Brain & Behaviour Research Foundation with a series of young investigator awards.
 She has been a member of the Canadian Stem Cell Network and the Ontario Institute for Regenerative Medicine, and served as a member of the Medical and Scientific Advisory Committee at Hema-Quebec from 2006–2014.